Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Preliminaries

 \textbf{Detailed Balance.} The detailed balance (DB) objective realizes the flow consistency constraint on the edge level, i.e., the forward flow for an edge $s \to s'$ matches the backward flow, as defined in Eq.~(\ref{eq:db}).
 For terminal states $x$, it pushes $F(x)$ to match terminal rewards $R(x)$.
 DB learns to predict state flows $F_{\theta} (s)$, forward policy $P_F(\cdot|s; \theta)$ and backward policy $P_B(\cdot|s; \theta)$.

-\textbf{Sub-Trajectory Balance.} Trajectory Balance (TB) extends DB from the edge level to the trajectory level based on a telescoping calculation of Eq.~(\ref{eq:db}), which parameterized the normalizing constant $Z_{\theta}$, forward policy $P_F(\cdot|s; \theta)$ and backward policy $P_B(\cdot|s; \theta)$, whose learning objective is defined as $ Z_\theta \prod_{t=1}^n P_F(s_t|s_{t-1};\theta)=R(x) \prod_{t=1}^n P_B(s_{t-1}|s_t;\theta)$.
-However, TB can incur large variance due to only optimizing the trajectory-level constraint \citep{subtb}.
-Sub-trajectory Balance (SubTB)~\citep{subtb} aims to mitigate the variance of TB, which considers the flow consistency criterion in the sub-trajectory level ($\tau_{i:j}=\{s_i \to\cdots\to s_j$\}), where $s_i$ and $s_j$ are not necessarily the initial and terminal state.
+\textbf{(Sub-) Trajectory Balance.} Trajectory Balance (TB) extends DB from the edge level to the trajectory level based on a telescoping calculation of Eq.~(\ref{eq:db}), which parameterized the normalizing constant $Z_{\theta}$, forward policy $P_F(\cdot|s; \theta)$ and backward policy $P_B(\cdot|s; \theta)$, whose learning objective is defined as $ Z_\theta \prod_{t=1}^n P_F(s_t|s_{t-1};\theta)=R(x) \prod_{t=1}^n P_B(s_{t-1}|s_t;\theta)$.
+Sub-trajectory Balance (SubTB)~\citep{subtb} aims to mitigate the variance of TB and bias of DB, which considers the flow consistency criterion in the sub-trajectory level ($\tau_{i:j}=\{s_i \to\cdots\to s_j$\}), where $s_i$ and $s_j$ are not necessarily the initial and terminal state.
 The learning objective of SubTB for each sub-trajectory is defined as in Eq.~(\ref{eq:subtb}).
-It is converted into a training objective for optimization by defining the loss function as the squared difference between the left and right-hand sides of Eq.~(\ref{eq:subtb})~\citep{madan23a} in the log-scale, considering a weighted combination of all possible $O(n^2)$ sub-trajectories.
+Its loss function is the squared difference between the left and right-hand sides of Eq.~(\ref{eq:subtb})~\citep{madan23a} in the log-scale, considering a weighted combination of all possible $O(n^2)$ sub-trajectories.